 2. You Fail Because of a Lack of Direction...

-Ramit Sethi said, “When you combine two or more fields that you love, you can be average at both but be the best in the world at their intersection.”
+One of my favorite personal finance gurus, Ramit Sethi, said, “When you combine two or more fields that you love, you can be average at both but be the best in the world at their intersection."

 For me, I'm...